Skincare for Gen Z: Build a Routine That Actually Works

 For Hyperpigmentation

-Incorporate vitamin C serums in the morning, gentle chemical exfoliants, and diligent sun protection.
+Incorporate vitamin C serums in the morning for antioxidant protection, gentle chemical exfoliants to promote cell turnover, and diligent sun protection to prevent further darkening.

 -